German Society for Planetary Research (DGP)

 First Annual Meeting of the DGP, March 16–18, 2026 in Berlin

-We look forward to broad participation — not only from DGP members, but also from the wider planetary science community and space industry.
+At DGP 2026, 212 participants attended — not only DGP members, but also researchers from the wider planetary science community and space industry.
 Our goal is to establish the Annual Meeting as a forum for everyone engaged in planetary sciences — including solar system and exoplanet research as well as space engineering.
-Therefore, please share this announcement with anyone interested in (exo-)planetary science and space exploration.

 Press release: German Society for Planetary Research founded - a new milestone for the exploration of our solar system and beyond